nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 ### If RRBS with NuGEN ovation kit
 Libraries prepared with the NuGEN ovation kit need to be procesed with an additional script provided by the company's [github](https://github.com/nugentechnologies/NuMetRRBS#analysis-guide-for-nugen-ovation-rrbs-methyl-seq).

 Following their instructions, we first run an adapter-trimming/quality-filtering step with trimgalore.
-Note that the `--rrbs` option is not appropriate to pass to trimgalore when this kit is used (see `trim_galore --help` menu [(starting at this line)](https://github.com/FelixKrueger/TrimGalore/blob/072ecf9a1f80f9eb41c8116c32284492f481cbbb/trim_galore#L3329).
+Note that the `--rrbs` option is not appropriate to pass to trimgalore when this kit is used (see Bismark documentation for [RRBS NuGEN Ovation Methyl-Seq System](http://felixkrueger.github.io/Bismark/bismark/library_types/#rrbs-nugen-ovation-methyl-seq-system).
 Then we utilize the company's script to remove the random diversity sequences added by the kit.

 #### First adapter-trimming/quality-filtering with trimgalore